WatchCraft Watches are Quite Unique

-We have known the Artist for almost 10 years.
-In that time we have loved every Watchcraft product he has designed.
-Watches for sure, but also bracelets.
+At My American Crafts, we have known the Artist for almost 10 years.
+In that time we have loved every WatchCraft product he has designed.

 Eduardo is always happy to see you.
 He will offer you a glass of wine and talk about family and friends.
 He will share a story of his latest find of trash.
 He will show you the watch that the trash eventually became.

 He is happy to be called the King of Watches even though he is really a Wizard.
 His smile will light up a room in a moment.
 His frown lets you know he is deep in thought.